mohammedsafi1749/SORTING-OF-A-NUMBER/README.md

-# Exp 2: SORTING OF A NUMBER
+# EXP 2: SORTING OF A NUMBER

 ## Aim
 To write and execute an Assembly Language Program for sorting data in Ascending and  descending order using 8051 microcontroller on Keil software.